vseryakov/alpinejs-app/README.md

     }
 ````

-Additions to the previous example:
+Changes to the previous example:

 - A `hello2` template referencing existing `hello` for shared markup.
 - A new `hello2` component extending from `hello`, showcasing class inheritance.